smythg4/go-database/README.md

 # go-database

 A database implementation in Go with B+ tree storage, WAL, and ACID transactions.
-Built as a learning project following "Database Internals" by Alex Petrov (~6500 LOC).
+Built as a learning project following "Database Internals" by Alex Petrov (~4,500 LOC without tests).

 ## Features